vertica/VerticaPy/CONTRIBUTING.md

 # vDataFrame.are_namecols_in(['A', 'C']) will raise an error.
 ```

-You can format a list  by using the vDataFrame columns' names with the following function:
+To format a list using the columns of the vDataFrame:
 ```python
 # import
 from verticapy import vDataFrame